17 Proven Holiday Entertaining Shortcuts

 - Write out your menu in detail, based on the type of party and the number of people you expect.

-6. Get out all your serving pieces – utensils, plates, napkins, barware, and glasses- that you will need for the party.
+- Get out all your serving pieces – utensils, plates, napkins, barware, and glasses – that you will need for the party.
 Wash any that need cleaning.
 Set them aside and cover them with a large towel or sheet to keep them clean and dust-free until party time.

-8. Set your dinner table if your event is a sit-down dinner or buffet.
+- Set your dinner table early if your event is a sit-down dinner or buffet.

-TIP: Decide ahead if you are going to accept guests’ offer to bring something to share.
+TIP: Decide ahead of time whether you will accept guests’ offers to bring something to share.
 I think it’s best to either host a pot-luck so everyone brings something or not have guests bring anything.
 Those who don’t offer may feel “funny” when they see other guests bringing items.

 Food Preparation Party Shortcuts

-Short of catering the entire party (a wonderful idea if you can afford it!), using store-bought items in thoughtful and constructive ways will greatly enhance the fun factor for you and your guests.
-The purpose of the party is for everyone to have a good time.
+Short of catering the entire party (a wonderful idea if you can afford it!), using store-bought items thoughtfully and constructively will greatly enhance the fun factor for you and your guests.
+The purpose of the party is for everyone (including the hostess) to have a good time.

-These shortcuts and specific food items are proven ones and will help you so much in your party planning and food preparation.
+These shortcuts and specific food items are proven to help you so much with your party planning and food preparation.
+You can call them semi-homemade holiday dishes.
 They just might save your mental health at holiday time!

 Shortcut for Dressing/Stuffing